harteros/sentiment-analysis-app/README.md

         │
         ├── datasets # Contains the code for the datasets │
-        ├── engine # Contains the code for training and evaluating the models │
+        ├── engines # Contains the code for training and evaluating the models │
         ├── models # Contains the code for the models │